Snowfable/home-ed-resources/index.md

 ## Instructables: Engineering STEM Projects
 Easy and fun collection of STEM projects and lessons for elementary and middle school.
 Made for teachers, science fairs, and weekend activities.
 [Make here.](https://www.instructables.com/id/Project-Based-Engineering-for-Kids/)

+## International Children's Digital Library
+A collection of books that represents outstanding historical and contemporary books from throughout the world.
+[Read here.](http://en.childrenslibrary.org/index.shtml)

 ## Jakub Marian
 Czech linguist, data scientist, graphic designer, and musician who creates educational materials for students.
 Has produced more than 700+ articles and 7 books on variety of subjects.
 [Look here.](https://jakubmarian.com)